TOP

 Disclaimer: The information provided in this article is general and educational in nature.
 It is not intended to be, and should not be construed as, legal or tax advice.
 Foundation For The Carolinas does not provide legal or tax advice.
 Laws of a specific state or laws relevant to a particular situation may affect the applicability, accuracy, or completeness of this information.
 Please consult an attorney or tax advisor regarding your specific circumstances.

-Whitney Feld, J.D., is FFTC's Vice President of Philanthropic Advancement, overseeing the Center of Personal Philanthropy.
-Kindl Detar, J.D., is Vice President of Planned Giving, helping charitable individuals create their unique legacy.
+Whitney Feld, J.D., is FFTC's Former Vice President of Philanthropic Advancement.
+Kindl Detar, J.D., is Former Vice President of Planned Giving.